Stepan-Makarenko/Multi-agent-pathfinding-CBS-ICBS/README.md

 The data can be found [**here**](https://www.movingai.com/benchmarks/mapf.html).
 The formats are described [**here**](https://www.movingai.com/benchmarks/formats.html).
 It is also possible to run the code on maps represented as strings (. - an empty space, # - an obstacle) and agents represented as tuples (x start, y start, x goal, g goal).
+We also created a set of 100 8x8 maps with an average of 15% obstacles and scenes for 16 agents.
+It is guaranteed that all free slots on the maps are connected by paths and every scene is valid.
 ## Output format
 The algorithm solves the MAPF instance and returns a set of non-conflicting paths for all agents and their respective costs.
 Additionally, it can return an image and an .mp4 video demonstrating agents' start and goal positions and movements.
 ## Working with MAPF instances